ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part1.md

 {% include youtube.html video_hash="bLHL75H_VEM" width="560" height="315" description="Who among us hasn't felt like the man in the yellow shirt?" %}

 Why is it the case though; that we must always be on the lookout for NPEs?
-Since software is all about designing reusable abstractions to deal with the complexity of our code; _surely_ this could be handled in a more rigorous and automated way than relying on every programmer to diligently check for NPEs in every line of code that they write.
+Since software is all about designing reusable abstractions to deal with the complexity of our code; _surely_ this could be handled in a more rigorous and automated way than relying on the diligence of every programmer to check for NPEs in every line of code that they write.
 There must be a way to solve this problem once and for all, no?

-If you look online for explanations as to what causes an NPE, you'll be met with a plethora of answers;  some of which will give examples of code that will cause an NPE and other which simply state the conditions upon which an NPE will occur, but few address the fundamental reason why NPEs are so prevalent, let alone possible in the first place.
+If you look online for explanations as to what causes an NPE, you'll be met with a plethora of answers.
+Some of which will give examples of code that will cause an NPE, and others which will simply state the conditions under which an NPE will occur, but few will address the fundamental reason why NPEs are so prevalent, let alone possible in the first place.

 > I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965
 >